enkhbatMunkhbold/job-order-management/README.md

 ## Create New Job

 ➕ Creating a **New Job**
-There are two ways for a user to create a new job in the **Job Management App**:
+There are two ways for a user to create a new job in the **Job Order Management**:

 From the **Home Page**:
 On the **Home** page, directly below the welcome message, there is a **Create New Job** button.
 Clicking this button takes the user to the **Create New Job** page.